 Popular methods of promoting a website include:

 Using the internet for business purposes is fraught with risks to security.
 Hackers can attack systems at any time.
-Whatever your business, there's a real risk that your system may become the target of an attack that could affect your organisation.
+Whatever your business, there's a real risk that your system may become the target of an attack.

 You should recognise the need for effective security controls to prevent your site from falling victim to hackers or fraudsters.